nluu175/backlog-server/README.md

 - Run `source venv`
 - Add `Authorization` header to each request.
 The template should be `Token {token}`.
 Token can be gotten from making a login request.
 - Run `python manage.py import_genres_data`

+TODO:

+- GameSuggestion

+  - make api /user_id/

+- UpdateGame

+  - make api /user_id/ instead of /steam_id/
+  - this will get the steam_id of the given user_id